"Meiner Seel" ("My Soul"): A piece by Austrian musician Hubert von Goisern that fits the time with nice pictures from Salzburg.

-It's already end of August which means our life is in "Corona-Mode" for more than 5 months now with ups and downs for all of us - I guess.
+It's already end of August which means our life is in "Corona-Mode" for more than 5 months now.

 I am focussing more on the impact on the economy than before and don't see relevant positive changes for the tourism sector so far.
 Of course, inbound tourism within the DACH-countries recovered faster than outbound, but still hotels, restaurants, travel agencies, tour operators and the event and cultural sector are struggling internationally.
 Job cuts, immense revenue losses (up to 95% compared to 2019) and insolvencies determine the news' headlines, also in Switzerland, Austria and Germany.